FarmBot-Docs/farmbot-genesis/v1.2/FarmBot-Genesis-V1.2/intro/high-level-overview.md

 ---
 title: "High Level Overview"
 slug: "high-level-overview"
-excerpt: "Bird's eye view of what FarmBot is all about"
+description: "Bird's eye view of what FarmBot is all about"
 ---

 * toc